 The definitive guide to wholesale energy: How it works, prices and more

-In our definitive guide to wholesale energy, we explain what wholesale energy is, how the market works and how it affects your energy bills, whether you’re a business or domestic customer.
+In this guide, we explain what the wholesale energy prices are.
+We'll also cover how the wholesale market works and how it affects your bill.

 - What affects wholesale energy prices?